 Today, the Gulf Stream is one of the world's most intensely studied currents for different reasons: It warms the European subcontinent and plays an important role in the transfer of heat, salt, and carbon towards the Arctic.

 Susan Lozier, Duke University’s Ronie-Richele Garcia-Johnson Professor of Ocean Sciences, is at the forefront of such research, especially the ocean’s role in climate variability and climate change.
 "It’s important to understand how increasing ocean temperatures and increasing ice melt will impact ocean circulation,” she said.
 “And, just as importantly, we need to understand how changes in ocean circulation impact ocean temperatures and ice melt.
 It’s all about connections.”

-Lozier, who will talk about the impact of her groundbreaking work when Duke Forward returns to New York on May 29, shares five things about today’s ocean that would surprise Benjamin Franklin:
+Lozier, who will talk about the impact of her groundbreaking work when Duke Forward returns to San Francisco on April 21, shares five things about today’s ocean that would surprise Benjamin Franklin:

 1. Ocean currents, long mapped solely for navigation, are now studied because they redistribute heat from the warm tropics to the cool polar regions.
 Without Earth’s fluids—the ocean and the atmosphere—the temperature difference between the Equator and poles would be 230 degrees Fahrenheit!

 2. Rather than thermometers in wooden buckets used during Franklin’s time, ocean temperatures today are measured by a host of autonomous floats and gliders that take measurements from the waters’ depths then pop to the surface to relay their information to a satellite.

 3. It has since been established that every ocean—not just the North Atlantic—has a “Gulf Stream” on the western side of the basin.
 These western boundary currents are fast by global ocean standards—yet it would still take about 16 days to get from Miami to Cape Hatteras while riding the Gulf Stream.